MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 The willingines of someone to be a mentor is important, but not the only qualifying requirement.
 Mentors should be endorsed by the leadership of the organization.
 Remember, the graduate is largely going to learn and mimic the behaviors of the mentors.

 Mentors should also be able to dedicate sufficient time to a graduate, which would mean several hours a week of dedicated time.

 #### Attributes of the mentors team

 The mentors team should be in a place where it can provide a supporting environment for mentorship.

 * What is the current size of the mentors team (we don't want teams to be too big)
 * Do team members work together, or alone (prefer teams that work together)
 * Is the mentors team in a good position to support the mentor

+### Skills of a mentor

+Mentors mentoring graduates who want to become "developers" should be "developers" themselves.
+Likewise, if a graduate in the program to become an analysis, their mentor should be currently practicing in that area.
+It would not make sense for a graduate to be doing 'coding' work and have a mentor that is not currently coding and is not equiped to pass down the learnings past a superficial level.

 ## The graduates